ckadarla/Interview/senior_manager_pepsico.md

 **Answer:**
 I would integrate tools like Snyk for dependency scanning, Aqua Security for container vulnerability scans, and SonarQube for code analysis into the pipeline.
 These tools would run at each stage of the CI/CD process to ensure vulnerabilities are detected early and remediated before deployment.
 ```

-This markdown file contains detailed questions and answers related to the Senior Manager - DevOps Engineer role, focusing on key responsibilities and technical expertise areas.